-The cost of each TIWB audit assistance programme varies widely.
-These variations relate to whether the Expert is a currently serving or a recently retired official; the location and cost of living in the country where the Expert will be deployed; and the duration and mode of the Programme (e.g. short- or long-term, full-time or periodic).
+The cost of each TIWB programme varies widely.
+These variations relate to the location and cost of living in the country or jurisdiction where the Expert will be deployed; and the duration and mode of the programme (e.g. short- or long-term, full-time or periodic).
 Expenses should be budgeted for in respect to objectives and anticipated impact of the TIWB audit assistance programme.
 Remuneration (salary) is discussed separately below.

 Example TIWB Expert expenses: